ea-tel/detel-book/_chapters/chapters/methodologies/Qualitative Research in Technology-Enhanced Learning.md

 ### **Initial coding**

 How shall we begin coding?
-The codes you develop may be influenced by a number of factors (Lewins & Silver, 2008, p.
-83):
+The codes you develop may be influenced by a number of factors {% cite Silver %}:
 - Research aims
 - Methodology and analytic approach
 - Amount, kinds and sources of data